diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/3rd/oridoti.md

 ## trivia

 - their hairstyle is based on a "biohazard" symbol
-- they can boil water by staring at it, but only when no one else is around.
+- they can boil water by staring at it, but only when no one else is around
   - jade thinks oridoti uses "infrared waves"
   - yasu thinks oridoti uses "michael waves"
   - suero thinks oridoti uses "geoffrey waves"
+- a good cook but a picky eater
-- met jade after jade saw them fall out of the sky near canyon crossroads
+- met jade after jade watched them fall out of the sky near canyon crossroads

 ---